sumeet70/aiex/README.md

     </code>
 </p>
 <p>
-    For information on how to install git for you operating system please refer to: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+    For information on how to install git for your operating system please refer to: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
 </p>